GhaydA-AlQudah/Career-Compass-USA-Power-BI-Dashboard/README.md

 - Engineered a unified Annual Salary metric by standardizing hourly, monthly, and varying salary structures into a single comparable measure.

-- Transformed encoded and numerical categorical values into clear, human-readable labels for improved usability and reporting clarity.
+- Transformed encoded and numerical categorical values into clear, human-readable labels for improved usability and Dashboarding clarity.

 - Standardized multiple work schedule formats into unified categories such as Full-time, Contract, and Internship.